WanyuZhao/FFS-LAMMPS/README.md

 Each example includes:
 - An `input/` folder containing the LAMMPS input files
-- A corresponding `output.zip` archive containing the simulation output
+- A corresponding `output.zip` archive containing the FFS output

 ---